System Design Space

 Productivity

-Lead time, cycle time, throughput, time-to-first-PR
+Lead time, cycle time, throughput, time to first pull request

 Quality